Most people new to outback travel ask the question at some time: what tyre pressure do I need to drive on X road?

 - The best time to check your tyres is when they are cold, ie before you start driving on them.

-Pressure increases when your tyres get hot and, while this is perfectly normal, this is the reason that it’s best to check them cold.
+Pressure increases when your tyres get hot and, while this is perfectly normal, this is the reason that it’s best to lower the pressure on dirt.
+It’s also why you check them cold.
 You’ll get an accurate reading.

 It’s also good to remember that under-inflation or not having enough air in your tyre, can lead to damage and can lessen the tyre life.
 However, letting air out of your tyres is recommended in some situations – more on this below.

-Likewise, over-inflating your tyres then driving on rough roads can also lead to punctures and excessive wear, so it really is important to get your pressures right.
+Likewise, over-inflating your tyres when driving on rough roads can also lead to punctures, blowouts and excessive wear, so it really is important to get your pressures right.

 - I always keep a small tyre pressure gauge in the glovebox.
 These are generally more accurate than gauges you find in service or gas stations (this isn’t saying that they are wrong all the time but I have found significant differences in the past)